hindulitsoc/hindulitsoc.github.io/index.md

 ---
 layout: home
-title: Scribe: The Literature Society of Hindu College, UoD
+title: Scribe: The Literature Society of Hindu College
 ---

 Welcome to the official website of the Literary Society.